natke/whisper/models/whisper-hindi/README.md

    config = AutoConfig.from_pretrained(original_model_name)
    processor = AutoProcessor.from_pretrained(original_model_name)

-   # path to save the fine-tuned model in transformers pre-trained model format
+   # path to save the config and processor
+   # same path where the model weights are saved
    model_path = "data/whisper-hindi"

    # save config, processor